youpiwaza/docker-compose-example/README.md

 # Docker compose example

-Set up both nginx & phpfpm, with a sample page, available on [localhost:8080](http://localhost:8080/)
+Set up both nginx & phpfpm, with a sample page, available on [localhost:80](http://localhost:80/), for convenience (no specific port to set in firewall)

 ```bash
 # Go to your own folder